exasol/databricks-virtual-schema/doc/user_guide/user_guide.md

 The main function of a Virtual Schema is to take a query and turn it into a different one that reads from the data source.
 The input query &mdash; that means the query users of a Virtual Schema run &mdash; is always a `SELECT` statement.

-If your VSDAB uses local access the output query will also be a `SELECT` statement &mdash; after all the data is on the same database.

 For VSDAB the output query is an `IMPORT` statement using a JDBC connection to Databricks, thus allowing to get data via a network connection.

 The output query is also called "push-down query", since it is pushed down to the data source.
 See section ["Examining the Push-down query"](#examining-the-push-down-query)